missionpinball/mpf-docs/tutorial/18_attract_mode_light_show.rst

 change each step-—you don't have to enter all the lights from scratch every step.)

+Again, notice that for the color of the LEDs, you can specify a color either in the form of a string name or a 6-digit hex color codes.
+If you go with names, you can use `any of these colors<https://en.wikipedia.org/wiki/Web_colors#X11_color_names>`_.

 3. Configure your show to play
 ------------------------------